c-0w0/FYP-Gmail-Statistics-Management/README.md

+# Gmail Statistics and Management
-This project offers intractable elements that shows Gmail statistics over a selected period of time, in which all of them are hyperlink embedded, allowing quick access to the respective email you've just interacted in this application.
+This web project offers intractable elements that shows Gmail statistics over a selected period of time, in which all of them are hyperlink embedded, allowing quick access to the respective email you've just interacted in this application.

-# Screenshots
+## Screenshots
 ### First page: Statistics
 ![image](https://github.com/user-attachments/assets/e772fbb4-d46a-4e95-9e5f-73ac313a5053)
 ![image](https://github.com/user-attachments/assets/27462982-a36f-41b6-b32a-d15d29584151)